musaeed178-uio/nvim-config/README.md

 The goal was never to create another "minimal Neovim config."

-The goal was to build an editor that feels **mine**.
+The goal was to build an editor that feels **mine** and saves the frustration frustration of customizing other's distros according to your own preferences and workflow.

 DopaVim combines:

--   a solid LazyVim foundation
+-   a solid LazyVim foundation (that means LSP and treesitter right out of the box)
--   a dark cyberpunk / Blade Runner-inspired aesthetic
+-   multiple dark aesthetic themes
--   fast navigation and fuzzy finding
+-   fast navigation (Telescope + Oil) and fuzzy finding
--   floating terminals
+-   floating terminals (CMD, PWSH, GitBash, you name it, you get it)
 -   a practical file-management workflow
 -   custom dashboard and session workflows
 -   project management with project.nvim
 -   theme persistence across sessions
 -   carefully chosen plugins
 -   personalized keymaps
--   a setup optimized around my actual day-to-day development
+-   a setup optimized for an actual day-to-day development

 I use Neovim as more than a text editor.
 It is the place where I work on university projects, programming experiments, AI/ML learning,